mamoe/mirai/README-eng.md

 - `JavaScript`： [mirai-js](https://github.com/iTXTech/mirai-js) supports plugins using `JavaScript` and inter-operate with **mirai** on JVM directly.
 - Any language：Use HTTP API from [mirai-api-http](https://github.com/mamoe/mirai-api-http)

-**Though only Jar plugins are supported officially, you can use these bridges that are created and maintained by the community**:
+**Though only Jar plugins are supported officially, language bridges that are maintained by the community can connect with your knowledge.**:

 - `Python`: [python-mirai](https://github.com/NatriumLab/python-mirai) A Bot framework based on `mirai-api-http`.
 - `JavaScript`(`Node.js`): [node-mirai](https://github.com/RedBeanN/node-mirai) The Node.js SDK for mirai.